Lucerne: Century of revolutions (1798–1914)

 In 1798, nine years after the beginning of the French Revolution, the French army marched into Switzerland.
-The old confederacy collapsed and the government became democratic.
-The industrial revolution hit Lucerne rather late, and by 1860 only 1.7% of the population worked in industry, which was about a quarter of the national average at that time.
+The Old Swiss Confederacy collapsed and the government became democratic.
+The Industrial Revolution hit Lucerne rather late, and by 1860 only 1.7% of the population worked in industry, which was about a quarter of the national average at that time.
 Agriculture, which employed about 40% of the workers, was the main form of economic output in the canton.
 Nevertheless, industry was attracted to the city from areas around Lucerne.
 From 1850 to 1913, the population quadrupled and the flow of settlers increased.
-In 1856 trains first linked the city to Olten and Basel, then Zug and Zürich in 1864 and finally to the south in 1897.
+In 1856 trains first linked the city to Olten and Basel, then Zug and Zurich in 1864 and finally to the south in 1897.

 The 1804 play William Tell by Friedrich Schiller did much to establish the reputation of Lucerne and its environs.
 Schiller himself had not been to Lucerne, but was inspired to write the play by his wife Lotte and his friend Johann Wolfgang von Goethe, who had both personally visited the city and its surrounding canton.
 Goethe had lodged in the Hirschenplatz on his route to Italy in 1779.

 It was during the latter part of the 19th century that Lucerne became a popular destination for artists, royalty and others to escape to.
 The German composer Richard Wagner established a residence at Tribschen in 1866, where he lived and worked.
-The city was then boosted by a visit by Queen Victoria to the city in 1868, during which she went sightseeing at the Kapellbrücke and Lion Monument and relished speaking with local people in her native German.
+The city was then boosted by a visit by Queen Victoria to the city in 1868, during which she went sightseeing at the Kapellbrücke and the Lion Monument and relished speaking with local people in her native German.

 The American writer Mark Twain further popularised the city and its environs in his travel writings after visiting twice, in 1878 and 1897.
-In 1892 Swiss poet and future Nobel Prize laureate Carl Spitteler also established himself in Lucerne, living there until his death in 1924.
+In 1892 Swiss poet and future Nobel laureate Carl Spitteler also established himself in Lucerne, living there until his death in 1924.

 Lucerne's status as a fashionable destination led to it becoming one of the first centres of modern-style tourism.
 Some of the city's most recognisable buildings are hotels from this period, such as the Schweizerhof Hotel (1845), Grand Hotel National (1870), and Château Gütsch (1879).
 It was at the National that Swiss hotelier César Ritz would establish himself as manager between 1878 and 1888.

-20th and 21st century
+1993 great fire

-In August 1993, the Kapellbrücke in the centre of the city suffered from a great fire which destroyed two thirds of its interior paintings.
+In August 1993, the Kapellbrücke, in the centre of the city, suffered from a great fire which destroyed two thirds of its interior paintings.
 The bridge was subsequently reconstructed and reopened to the public in April 1994, after a total of CHF 3.4 million was spent on its repair.